 \section{Experiments}

-\paragraph{Dataset and Architectures} We evaluate our method on standard image classification tasks using \textit{CIFAR}~\citep{krizhevsky2009learning}, \textit{TinyImageNet}~\citep{le2015tiny} and \textit{ImageNet}~\citep{ILSVRC15} to assess performance from small- to large-scale settings.
-The corresponding network architectures include \textit{ResNet}~\citep{he_deep_2015} and Vision Transformer (\textit{ViT})~\citep{dosovitskiy_image_2021}.
-For \textit{ViT}, we adopt scaled-down versions, following prior practices for training transformers on smaller datasets~\citep{lee2021vision}.
+\paragraph{Dataset and Architectures} We evaluate our method on standard image classification tasks using \textit{CIFAR}, \textit{TinyImageNet} and \textit{ImageNet} to assess performance from small- to large-scale settings.
+The corresponding network architectures include \textit{ResNet}~\cite{he_deep_2015} and Vision Transformer (\textit{ViT})~\cite{dosovitskiy_image_2021}.
+For \textit{ViT}, we adopt scaled-down versions, following prior practices for training transformers on smaller datasets~\cite{lee2021vision}.

-\paragraph{Pruning Scope} For \textit{ResNet}, we follow the setup in \citet{frankle2018lottery}, leaving the final linear layer and shortcut connections unpruned.
+\paragraph{Pruning Scope} For \textit{ResNet}, we follow the common setup~\cite{frankle2018lottery}, leaving the final linear layer and shortcut connections unpruned.
 For \textit{ViT}, we follow the common practice of keeping the embedding layer and classification head dense, and additionally avoid pruning the query and key projection matrices in the attention modules.
 Because path-kernel signals do not correlate well with Q/K weights, we keep those dense and defer attention-specific growth to future work.

 \paragraph{Baseline Methods} We have identified three categories of baseline methods for comparison, each serving a distinct purpose in evaluating our approach.
-First, we compare against iterative magnitude pruning (IMP)~\citep{frankle2018lottery} in terms of performance, density and training cost.
+First, we compare against iterative magnitude pruning (IMP)~\cite{frankle2018lottery} in terms of performance, density and training cost.
 We use the continued training variant (IMP-C) as our primary benchmark, since it produces stronger sparse networks by relaxing the requirement of retraining from scratch.
-Second, we evaluate alternative growth strategies, including random growth~\citep{mocanu2018scalable} (RG) and gradient-based growth~\citep{evci2020rigging} (GG), to test the effectiveness of our method.
-Third, we include methods that find good sparse networks given target densities, such as PHEW~\citep{patil2021phew}, RigL~\citep{evci2020rigging}, DSR~\citep{mostafa2019parameter}, SparseMomentum~\citep{dettmers2019sparse} and GSE~\citep{heddes2024always}.
+Second, we evaluate alternative growth strategies, including random growth~\cite{mocanu2018scalable} (RG) and gradient-based growth~\cite{evci2020rigging} (GG), to test the effectiveness of our method.
+Third, we include methods that find good sparse networks given target densities, such as PHEW~\cite{patil2021phew}, RigL~\cite{evci2020rigging}, DSR~\cite{mostafa2019parameter}, SparseMomentum~\cite{dettmers2019sparse} and GSE~\cite{heddes2024always}.
 While these methods do not directly address our problem of density discovery, we compare performance of networks found at different density levels.
-Under our iterative training-growth scheme, the total training (in terms of parameter updates) naturally increases with density.
-To ensure fairness, we scale the number of epochs for PHEW and RigL at each density so that their total training matches our scheme.